ctn-waterloo/website/ctn_waterloo/content/people/travis-dewolf.md

     - text: Academia.edu
       url: http://uwaterloo.academia.edu/TravisDeWolf

-I'm a PhD student in Systems Design Engineering here at University of Waterloo, researching the motor control system in the brain.
+I'm a post-doc in Systems Design Engineering here at University of Waterloo, researching the motor control system in the brain.
 To see some of the things I've been thinking about recently you can check out my blog here:
 [http://studywolf.wordpress.com](http://studywolf.wordpress.com)